(Adjective) Having temporary effect

 serving as a temporary measure until something more complete and permanent can be established

 (Noun) A period of time between two occurrences or periods

 Harry Potter first came to the world at a specific coordinate in space-time.
-He entered England and 1980, and, not insignificantly, a prophecy that was to rule his life for the next seventeen years.
+He entered England at 1980, and, not insignificantly, a prophecy that was to rule his life for the next seventeen years.

 Had things been different, he may have grown up reading comics, watching Back to the Future or Doctor Who.
-But science fiction was a strange quirk of normal boys, and while it was grudgingly permissible for Dudley, Harry was deemed so far past critically abnormal that the Dursleys feared it might be the tipping point.
+But science fiction was a strange quirk of normal boys, and while it was grudgingly permissible for Dudley, Harry was deemed so far past critically abnormal that the Dursleys feared fantasy might be the tipping point.

 It only became apparent much later, but when he saved himself with his patronus, the most important things were summarised in one exchange: "I knew I could do it this time because I'd already done it … does that make sense?"

 Though he didn't recognise it, in that moment, Harry attested to the inflexibility of time – he was saved by his spell, so he had to go back in time to cast it, because it had already happened.
 For a short length of time, he had already cast and was going to cast the lifesaving spell.
 So before and after… well, they're flexible.
 Dependent on one's point of reference, really.
 But events?
 Not so much.

 "I don't know," Hermione had patently admitted she had no idea, and so captured the essence of just how mindboggling the whole concept is.

 But the weird day passed without much acknowledgement and Harry never really contemplated it again.

 Perhaps due to his fantasy-devoid formative years, Harry didn't deal in hypotheticals, in the innumerable what ifs.
 He dealt with the present, and he thought on the future.
 To him, the past was for irrefutable things and hints of what would come back to bite him later.
 It was less important than what was to come, wherein the actual effort not to die would take place.